MrAnchovy/Kohana_Smarty3/README.md

 This is a module for the [Kohana PHP framework](http://kohanaphp.com/) that integrates the [Smarty Template Engine](http://www.smarty.net/).

-Version 1 release 1.0.1
+Version 2 working version 2.0.0

-This version is compatible with Kohana 3.0-3.2.
+This version is compatible with Kohana 3.3.
 See the live documentation for [other versions](https://github.com/MrAnchovy/Kohana_Smarty3/wiki/Version-history).

 Documentation and support for this module can be found on